 The Doctor asked to see Claudia.
 The Doctor stated she was going to put Claudia on Lithium, a well-known manic-depressive medication.
 The Doctor also was going to put Claudia on Lorazepam, as it had done such a good job of quelling her anxiety the first day.

 Claudia spent the rest of the day listening to the group, watching television, and trying to keep her mind busy.
 She had no focus.
 It was a standard psych ward experience to have no focus.
 Nobody was really sure why.
 Maybe it was the idea that you’re crawling the walls.
 Perhaps it was the exhaustion from medicines that could put an ordinary person into a long-term sleep state.
-But that same exhaustion is considered a normal type of fatigue for those who suffered from mental illness.
+But that same exhaustion is considered a normal type of fatigue for those who suffer from mental illness.

 Later, the social worker asked to speak with Claudia.
 There, the social worker and Claudia talked about her lack of purpose in life and her inability to have a purpose outside of work.
 The social worker responded that some people make the illness their entire life.
 The illness is their check.
 The illness is their disability.

 Claudia asked if vocational rehabilitation might work for her.
 The social worker said, “Yes, but Claudia, you’re smart and talented.
 They do repetitive tasks.
 Do you think you could do that?”
 Claudia felt even more lost and purposeless.
 How was she going to work?
 What would she do with her life?